 Marc Hauser is the current World Record

-holder in Speed Tracking.

-189 miles per hour (304 km/h)
+holder in Speed Tracking, 189 miles per hour (304 km/h)

-Marc is now planning his next adventure: to set a new World Record that has never been seen before.
+Marc is now planning his next exploration in the sky.
+And he is about to set a new World Record that has never been seen before.

 Exploring the limits of what is humanly possible.